Motorcycle Accident Attorneys in Denver

 Motorcycle accident statistics often focus solely on fatalities.
 Nationwide, roughly 5 percent of people die in motorcycle crashes.
 However, the fatality rate per mile traveled has increased as drivers have become more reckless.
-The trend was evidenced by rising motorcycle accident fatalities in the face of the pandemic.
+Rising motorcycle accident fatalities evidenced this trend in the face of the pandemic.

 Here are some reasons why fatal accidents are again increasing after having leveled off in the past:

 - Drivers have gotten far more reckless, continuing dangerous habits that they picked up during the pandemic when there were fewer drivers on the road

 - Motorists are driving distracted, ignoring strict state laws that prohibit the use of handheld devices while driving

 - Roads throughout Colorado are in far worse shape than they were years ago, increasing the number of road hazards for motorcyclists

 - An increasing number of large trucks on the roads make highways and streets far more dangerous for everyone

 Zeroing in only on the fatalities takes attention away from the large number of motorcyclists injured in accidents.
 The odds are far more likely than not that a biker will get hurt in a crash.

 Statistics show that roughly three in every four motorcyclists suffer injuries in an accident.
 These injuries will often be severe and require extensive medical care.
 Approximately 25 percent of motorcyclists in Colorado suffered severe injuries in a crash.
 Even if an injury is not life-threatening, it can have life-changing impacts and costs.

 Unlike a motorist, there is no surrounding car to protect a motorcyclist, who may be hit directly by the vehicle and thrown to the ground.